 As for the story, the Doctor is still on the run from The Black Guardian and returns to Brighton, after the last attempt in The Horror Of Fangrock.

-Whilst doing a bit of lounging on the beach, K9 bizarrely chases a ball into the sea and blows up.
+Whilst doing a bit of lounging on the beach, K9 bizarrely chases a catch-ball into the sea and blows up.
 He remains in a damaged state – until his eventual departure, later in Warriors Gate.

 “It’s the first of the leisure planets.
 In relative Earth date 2250, there’s a hideous war against some reptile people called the Foamasi.
 Most of the planet gets wiped out by 2000 interplanetary missiles, but the survivors build a recreation centre – called The Leisure Hive!”
 Romana